How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Reject any attempts by the perpetrator to invalidate your feelings or experiences.
 Traumatic invalidation takes place when the gaslighter repeatedly and intensely invalidates the victim’s feelings and experiences making this particular tactic, standing firm, extremely important for the victim’s protection.

-Remain confident in just your reality and version of events.
-No matter what, you are entitled to your own emotions and perceptions.
+Remain confident in your reality and version of events.
+You are entitled to your own emotions and perceptions.

-After all, an effective gaslighter causes the victim significant cognitive dissonance and self-doubt about their own understandings and sanity making it hard for them to believe they are justified in their position.
+After all, an effective gaslighter causes the victim significant cognitive dissonance and self-doubt about their own understanding and sanity, making it hard for them to believe they are justified in their position.
 If this is you, have grace for yourself while you build your strength, and don’t lose hope as it will become easier over time.

 So, how can you stand firm?

-Your feelings and emotions are valid, and you should not let anyone convince you otherwise.
+Your feelings and emotions are valid; be mindful not to let anyone convince you otherwise.

 Keep a Record of Your Experiences